prabhask5/unix-operating-system/README.md

 # Features
 - Support for C user programs
 - Implemented concurrency with processes and threads
+- Implemented thread scheduling using the Strict Priority Scheduling Algorithm
+    - Includes implementing priority donation and priority inversion to optimize synchronization with threads of differing priority
 - Implemented synchronization (locks, semaphores, condition variables, RW locks) on kernel side and user side
 - Implemented virtual memory and page tables
-- Implemented extensible file system with disk management, page directory based on linux file system
+- Implemented extensible file system with disk management, page directory based on linux file system- used inodes to represent extensible files as blocks internally
+- Optimized file system with buffer cache to cache repeated reads/writes before writing to disk periodically, developed eviction algorithm using the Clock Replacement Algorithm
+- Utilized synchronization to make file system concurrency-safe
 - Implemented all fundamental system calls for concurrency, file system functionality, and running kernel mechanisms

 # Setup